picomet/picomet/README.md

 -   🌲 Alpine.js support
 -   🖌️ Tailwind support

-## Contribution Guidelines
+## Contribution Guideline

 We welcome contributions from the community to enhance and improve the framework.
-If you'd like to contribute, please follow our contribution guidelines.
+If you'd like to contribute, please read [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License